 Meanwhile, traditional entrepreneurship has a big impact on shareholders (owners or founders).
 First, they pursue a competitive advantage to generate above-average profits over their competitors.
 Second, by doing so, they can maximize shareholder wealth, either through dividends paid or from capital gains on the company’s share price.

-Why are social entrepreneurs important?
+Why social entrepreneurs matter

 As explained above, social entrepreneurs think about how to deliver benefits through their initiatives.
 They use profits for social and environmental agendas.
 Thus, when compared to conventional companies, they generate higher returns on social investment.